 I was her coach even when I did not carry the actual title.
 I am certain there are some who say I “relived” through her.
 Those who know me well know that my participation in her life – by riding my bike while she ran, cheering for her, traveling with her, or bringing her a forgotten lunch – were simply labors of love.
 Loving deeply comes with consequences.

 Sending my daughter off to college caught me off guard.

 The night we came back from dropping our daughter off, I went into her room, and I found a picture of her blowing out her birthday candles when she was about four years old.
 She was blowing with such puffed-up blowing perfection.
 Her younger sister is looking on as if in awe of her sister’s ability.
 She’s wearing no shirt, and there are fish sticks and corn on the cob on the plate, her favorite meal.
 At that moment, I lost it.
 Where had all of that time gone?
 Why is the blessing of loving so deeply so hard?

 Then I realized that simply the time had come to let go.
 Our relationship was changing, and it had to change for her to grow up.
 She needed to not be so love-smothered so she could be independent and make other relationships.
 She needed to be away with kids who are also away.

 I had little to fear about the location and logistics of the campus.
-It’s like a little oasis.
-It is a small Catholic college in the bay area of California about three hours away from our home.
+It was like a little oasis—a small Catholic college in the bay area of California that’s about three hours away from our home.

 It IS true what they say about when someone else is happy – you are happy.
-In my case it makes me think she is doing what I didn’t or couldn’t.
+In my case, it makes me think she is doing what I didn’t or couldn’t.
 I realized that by sending her off to college, she was living now for both of us.
-Not in an unhealthy way, but, as she put it, in a “we did it” way.
+Not in an unhealthy way, but in a “we did it” way, as she put it.